camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

   There is a [project template for Maven]({{< ref "/user-guide/process-applications/maven-archetypes.md" >}}) called ```camunda-archetype-servlet-war```, which gives you a complete running project based on a ServletProcessApplication.
 {{< /note >}}

-## Using the ServletProcessApplication Inside an EJB/Java EE Container such as Wildfly
+## Using Servlet process applications inside an EJB/Jakarta EE/Java EE container such as Wildfly

+You can use the `ServletProcessApplication` inside an EJB / Java EE container such as Wildfly 26 and below.
+In Jakarta EE 9+ containers like WildFly 27 and above, you need to use the `JakartaServletProcessApplication`.

-You can use the ServletProcessApplication inside an EJB / Java EE Container such as Wildfly.
-Process application bootstrapping and deployment will work in the same way.
-However, you will not be able to use all Java EE features at runtime.
-In contrast to the `EjbProcessApplication` (see the next section), the `ServletProcessApplication` does not perform proper Java EE cross-application context switching.
+Process application bootstrapping and deployment will work in the same way as in a Servlet container.
+However, you will not be able to use all Jakarta EE/Java EE features at runtime.
+In contrast to the `EjbProcessApplication` (see the next section), the `ServletProcessApplication` and `JakartaServletProcessApplication` do not perform proper Jakarta EE/Java EE cross-application context switching.
 When the process engine invokes Java Delegates from your application, only the Context Class Loader of the current Thread is set to the classloader of your application.
 This does allow the process engine to resolve Java Delegate implementations from your application but the container will not perform an EE context switch to your application.
-As a consequence, if you use the ServletProcessApplciation inside a Java EE container, you will not be able to use features like:
+As a consequence, if you use the Servlet process applciation inside a Jakarta EE/Java EE container, you will not be able to use features like:

-  * using CDI beans and EJBs as JavaDelegate implementations in combination with the Job Executor,
+* Using CDI beans and EJBs as JavaDelegate implementations in combination with the Job Executor.
-  * using @RequestScoped CDI Beans with the Job Executor,
+* Uusing `@RequestScoped` CDI Beans with the Job Executor.
-  * looking up JNDI resources from the application's naming scope
+* Looking up JNDI resources from the application's naming scope.

-If your application does not use such features, it is perfectly fine to use the ServletProcessApplication inside an EE container.
+If your application does not use such features, it is perfectly fine to use the servlet process application inside an EE container.
 In that case you only get servlet specification guarantees.

-# The EjbProcessApplication
+# The EjbProcessApplication and JakartaEjbProcessApplication

 **Supported on:** Wildfly.
-The EjbProcessApplication is supported on Java EE 6 containers or higher.
+The `EjbProcessApplication` is supported on Java EE 6 to Java EE 8 containers like WildFly 26 and below.
+The `JakartaEjbProcessApplication` is supported on Jakarta EE 9+ containers like WildFly 27 and above.
 It is not supported on Servlet Containers like Apache Tomcat.
 It may be adapted to work inside Java EE 5 Containers.

 **Packaging:** JAR, WAR, EAR

-The EjbProcessApplication is the base class for developing Java EE based process applications.
-An Ejb process application class itself must be deployed as an EJB.
+The `EjbProcessApplication` and `JakartaEjbProcessApplication` are the base classes for developing Jakarta EE/Java EE-based process applications.
+An EJB process application class itself must be deployed as an EJB.

-To add an Ejb process application to your Java Application, you have two options:
+To add an EJB process application to your Java application, you have two options:

-  * **Bundle the camunda-ejb-client**: we provide a generic, reusable EjbProcessApplication implementation (named `org.camunda.bpm.application.impl.ejb.DefaultEjbProcessApplication`) bundled as a maven artifact.
-The simplest possibility is to add this implementation to your application as a maven dependency.
+* **Bundle the Camunda EJB Client**: we provide a generic, reusable EJB process application implementation (named `org.camunda.bpm.application.impl.ejb.DefaultEjbProcessApplication`) bundled as a maven artifact.
+You can add this implementation to your application as a maven dependency.
+Use the `camunda-ejb-client` artifact for Java EE or the `camunda-ejb-client-jakarta` artifact for Jakarta EE 9+ applications.
-  * **Write a custom EjbProcessApplication**: if you want to customize the behavior of the EjbProcessApplication, you can write a custom subclass of the EjbProcessApplication class and add it to your application.
+* **Write a custom EJB process application**: if you want to customize the behavior of the `EjbProcessApplication` or `JakartaEjbProcessApplication`, you can write a custom subclass of the respective class and add it to your application.

 Both options are explained in greater detail below.

-## Bundling the camunda-ejb-client Jar
+## Bundling the Camunda EJB Client Jar

-The most convenient option for deploying a process application to an Ejb Container is by adding the following maven dependency to your maven project:
+The most convenient option for deploying a process application to a Java EE EJB container is by adding the following maven dependency to your maven project:

 {{< note title="" class="info" >}}
   Please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.